webplatform/docs/css/properties/grid-definition-columns/index.md

 Where the values are described as:

 * &lt;length&gt;
-* &lt;percentage&gt;: Percentage values are relative to the measure (logical width) of the grid container in grid column tracks, and the extent (logical height) of the grid container in grid row tracks.
-If the measure or extent of the grid container is an indefinite size, <percentage> values relative to that size are treated as ‘auto’.
+* &lt;percentage&gt;: Percentage values are relative to the grid container width in grid column tracks.
+If the grid container measure is an indefinite size, <percentage> values relative to that size are treated as ‘auto’.
 * &lt;flex&gt;: A non-negative dimension with the unit "fr".
 Each <flex> value takes a share of the remaining space in proportion to its value.
 See Flexible Lengths for more details.
-* max-content: Represents the largest max size contribution of the grid items occupying the grid track.
+* max-content: Largest max size contribution of the grid items occupying the grid track.
-* min-content: Represents the largest min size contribution of the grid items occupying the grid track.
+* min-content: Largest min size contribution of the grid items occupying the grid track.
 * minmax(min, max): Defines a size range greater than or equal to min and less than or equal to max.
 If max < min, then max is ignored and ‘minmax(min,max)’ is treated as min.
 * auto: Computes to ‘minmax(min-content, max-content)’.
 }}